-Hurricane Michael Was A Category 5, NOAA Finds – The First Since Andrew In 1992

 Hurricane Michael Was A Category 5, NOAA Finds — The First Since Andrew In 1992

 Scientists at NOAA's National Hurricane Center have found that Hurricane Michael had an intensity of 160 mph when it made landfall at the Florida Panhandle last October.
-That means it was a Category 5 hurricane on the Saffir-Simpson Hurricane Wind Scale — just one of four such U.S. storm on record.
+That means it was a Category 5 hurricane on the Saffir-Simpson Hurricane Wind Scale — just one of four such U.S. storms on record.

-Hurriane Michael had previously been classified as a Category 4, at 155 mph.
+Hurricane Michael had been classified as a Category 4, at 155 mph.
 The last hurricane of such intensity at landfall was Hurricane Andrew, which struck South Florida and Louisiana in 1992.

 Michael made landfall near Mexico Beach and Tyndall Air Force Base in Florida.
-It caused 16 deaths and $25 billion in damage in the U.S. Before arriving in Florida, the storm passed over western Cuba as a category 2 hurricane.
+It caused 16 deaths and $25 billion in damage in the U.S. Before arriving in Florida, the storm passed over western Cuba as a Category 2 hurricane.

 Hurricane Michael is the strongest hurricane on record to make landfall on the Panhandle, and it devastated communities there.
 In Mexico Beach, more than three-quarters of the homes were flattened by winds.
 Six months later, some businesses have reopened, but the area is far from recovered.

-The other two category 5 hurricanes on record in the U.S. were the Labor Day Hurricane in 1935 and Hurricane Camille in 1969.
+The other two Category 5 hurricanes on record in the U.S. were the Labor Day Hurricane in 1935 and Hurricane Camille in 1969.

-NOAA's analysis found that storm surge brought water 9 to 14 feet above normal level along parts of the Panhandle, and reached the highest levels at Mexico Beach.
+The National Oceanic and Atmospheric Administration's analysis found that storm surge brought water 9 to 14 feet above normal level along parts of the Panhandle and reached the highest levels at Mexico Beach.
 It brought storm surge flooding elsewhere in Florida, as well as along portions of the North Carolina and Virginia coasts.

 Michael also produced at least 16 tornadoes, though they caused only minor damage.